dotlang/language/doc/RFE.md

 ? - Remove abs-func and use function ptr as function arguments.
 Can we remove auto-bind too?

-? - Add to spec: If all types of union are function pointer with same input, you can treat it like a function.
+? - Add to spec: If all types of union are funtction pointer with same input, you can treat it like a function.
+And the binding should be following function naming convention.

 ? - Can we use `(x)` instead of `[x]` to access elements of seq or list or map?
 Ocaml uses `x.(1)`